TummalacherlaKinnera/Angular-Notes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Some Basic  Commands

+1.npm install -g @angular/cli@latest --(To install latest angular vesrion) 2.npm install --save bootstrap@3 --(To install bootstrap version3) 3.ng new projectName --(To create a new Project)
+4.ng serve --(To run the Project)
+5.ng generate component componentName(To generate a new component)